Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Appendix: Gaussian measures

-As a consequence of Fernique's Theorem, we have the following explicit bound on exponential moments of the norm of a Gaussian random variable, which is needed to show that $\mathcal{P}$ and $\mathcal{P}_{m}$ are $d$-contracting (see Section \ref{sub:Contraction-in-the}). \begin{prop} For $\beta$ small enough, there exists a constant $F_\beta$ such that
+As a consequence of Fernique's theorem, we have the following explicit bound on exponential moments of the norm of a Gaussian random variable, which is needed to show that $\mathcal{P}$ and $\mathcal {P}_{m}$ are $d$-contracting; see Section~\ref{sub:Contraction-in-the}.